This is a perfect time to educate yourself on the health benefits of thyme.

 19. Thyme May Be Good For Eye Care

 Carotenoids and vitamin A found in thyme can remove free radicals in your ocular system.
 They can also slow down the onset of macular degeneration.

 You may even prevent cataracts by consuming thyme.

 It’s rare to see good food that’s good for your eyes.
 Besides thyme, basil is another one.
-You can check my post here of basil’s health benefits.
+You can check my post here about basil’s health benefits.

 Not only does thyme help in your digestion, but also reduces bloating and gas.

-It also contains volatile oils that are able to cure intestinal cramps.
+It also contains volatile oils that can cure intestinal cramps.

-Thyme oil is able to aid your body to remove excess salt, water, and toxins by increasing your urination.
+Thyme oil can aid your body to remove excess salt, water, and toxins by increasing your urination.

-These can also benefit you for lowering your blood pressure and losing some weight.
+These can also benefit you by lowering your blood pressure and losing some weight.

 We’ve mentioned earlier that thyme has tons of nutrients.